 Roles and responsibilities for risk management in the Group, including the Company, are based around the 'three lines of defence model' where ownership for risk is taken at all levels in the Group.
-Line management in the business is accountable for risk management, including the implementation of the risk management framework and embedding of the risk culture.
-The risk function is accountable for quantitative and qualitative oversight and challenge of the risk identification, measurement, monitoring, management and reporting processes and for developing the risk management framework.
+Line management in the business is accountable for risk ownership and management, including the implementation and embedding of the risk management framework.
+The Risk Function is accountable for quantitative and qualitative oversight and challenge of the risk identification, measurement, monitoring, management and reporting processes and for developing the risk management framework, as well as providing advisory support to the business on risk innovation.
 Internal Audit provides an independent assessment of the risk management framework and internal control processes.

-Board oversight of risk and risk management across the Group is maintained on a regular basis through the Aviva plc Risk Committee.
+Board oversight of risk and risk management across the Group is maintained on a regular basis through the Aviva plc Risk Committee and Customer and Sustainability Committee.
 The Aviva plc Board has overall responsibility for determining risk appetite, which is an expression of the risk the business is willing to take.
 Risk appetites are set at Group and in the business units.